 The goal was to launch Serial Mash as a standalone product, offering a distinct yet familiar user experience.

-Successfully launched in 2022 as a standalone product, Serial Mash presented a modernised, user-friendly interface while maintaining a sense of familiarity for existing Purple Mash users.
+The product successfully launched in 2022 as a standalone platform, delivering a more modern, user-friendly experience while maintaining familiarity for existing Purple Mash users.

 Successfully launched Serial Mash in 2022 as a standalone product, offering a refreshed, user-friendly interface that retained familiarity for Purple Mash users.